Warrior (Kesha album)

 The album's lead single "Die Young" achieved commercial success, peaking at number two on the Billboard Hot 100 chart in the United States, while also charting in multiple countries worldwide.
-"C'Mon" initially served as a promotional single, and peaked at number 27 in the US after its release as the album's second single.
+"C'Mon" initially served as a promotional single and peaked at number 27 in the US after its release as the album's second single.
 An acoustic extended play (EP), Deconstructed (2012), was released exclusively through Kesha's website to promote the fan edition of the album and features rerecorded songs from her previous releases as well as a cover of "Old Flames Can't Hold a Candle to You" (1980) by American country recording artist Dolly Parton and cowritten by Kesha's mother, Pebe.
 "Crazy Kids" was released as the third and final single from Warrior.
 In total, the album spawned three Top 40 hits in the US, Canada, and Australia.

+Upon its release, Warrior received generally favorable reviews from music critics, who commended its rock-influenced material, lyrical content, and collaborations, whilst others criticized its use of Auto-Tune and formulaic content.
+The album reached number six on the Billboard 200 albums chart in the United States, while also charting in Australia, Canada, Japan, the United Kingdom, and other countries.
+The album has been certified Platinum by the Recording Industry Association of America (RIAA).
 To promote the album, Kesha embarked on two concert tours: the first was the North American Tour 2013, coheadlined with American rapper Pitbull, and the second one was the Warrior Tour (2013–2015).